Privacy Policy

 Article 9 (2)(h) - Processing is necessary for the purposes of preventative or occupational medicine for the assessment of the working capacity of the employee, medical diagnosis, the provision of health and social care or treatment or the management of health and social care systems

 In cases where identifiable data is required, this is done with practice agreement and in the case of repeat prescription processing with patient consent.
 No data is removed from the practice's clinical system and no changes are made to patient's records without permission from the GP.
-Patient records are viewed [insert how they are viewed e.g. remotely via secure laptops from the CCG's premises, in the GP practice, in care homes or patient homes].
+Patient records are viewed remotely via secure laptops from the ICB's premises or in the GP practice

-Where specialist support is required (e.g. to order a drug that comes in solid form in gas or liquid form) [insert CCG] medicines optimisation pharmacists will order this on behalf of a GP to support your care.
+Where specialist support is required (e.g. to order a drug that comes in solid form in gas or liquid form) the medicines optimisation pharmacists will order this on behalf of a GP to support your care.
 Identifiable data is used for this purpose.

 Identifiable data is also used by our pharmacists in order to review and authorise (if appropriate) requests for high cost drugs which are not routinely funded.
 In cases where identifiable data is used, this is done with the consent of the patients.